How to use these EPA 608 study guides

 How long does it take to study for EPA 608?

-Field technicians typically need 4–8 hours of focused study per section.
-Career changers and apprentices should plan 8–16 hours per section.
-Universal exam prep (all four sections) usually takes 2–5 days for experienced techs, longer for those new to HVAC.
+Field technicians typically need 4 to 8 hours of focused study per section.
+Apprentices and those new to HVAC should plan 8 to 16 hours per section.
+Universal prep (all four sections) usually takes 2 to 5 days for experienced techs, longer for those new to HVAC.

 Is the EPA 608 exam open book?

-No, the EPA 608 exam is closed book.
-Type I is available as an open-book mail-in option through some providers, but it requires 84% to pass instead of 70%.
-Most technicians choose the proctored closed-book format.
+The proctored exam is closed book.
+Type I and Core are available as an open book mail order option through some providers, but that route requires 21 of 25 (84 percent) to pass instead of 18 of 25 (72 percent), and an open book Core cannot count toward Universal.
+Most technicians choose the proctored closed book format.

 What is the hardest section of the EPA 608 exam?

 Type II has the highest fail rate.
-Most candidates who struggle with Type II did so because prep materials they used focused only on R-22 and skipped the A2L refrigerants now tested.
-Type III is second-hardest due to counterintuitive vacuum physics.
+Most candidates who struggle with Type II used prep materials that focused only on R-22 and skipped the A2L refrigerants now tested.
+Type III is second hardest due to counterintuitive vacuum physics.
 Study both thoroughly before Universal.

 Do I need to study all four sections for Universal?

 Yes.
-Universal covers all four sections on a single 100-question exam.
-You need 70 correct total across all sections.
+Universal covers all four sections on a single 100 question exam, and each section is scored independently at 18 of 25 (72 percent).
 If you are weak in any section, you risk failing the entire Universal exam.

-Clean Air Act, venting prohibition, civil penalties, recovery/recycling/reclamation.
+Clean Air Act, venting prohibition, civil penalties, recovery, recycling, and reclamation.

 Type I